 Our criminal defense team can help at any stage — including after your arrest — but you will certainly want an experienced lawyer on your side, to protect your rights and future, as early in this process as possible.
-At Marin and Barrett, Inc., our experienced team of Rhode Island Vandalism Embezzlement Lawyers has expertly defended hundreds of clients facing embezzlement and similar white collar offenses in R.I.
+At the Marin, Barrett, and Murphy Law Firm, our experienced team of Rhode Island Vandalism Embezzlement Lawyers has expertly defended hundreds of clients facing embezzlement and similar white collar offenses in R.I.
 Give us a call today to discuss how our criminal defense team's familiarity with local Rhode Island court system can help you resolve embezzlement charges on favorable terms.
 In most cases, our goal will be to secure a dismissal or reduction of your embezzlement charges and an attempt to put you in a position to be able to expunge the charges from your official criminal record.
 In some situations, however, especially if you have a prior record, we'll need to work toward a negotiated plea or be prepared to take your case to trial.

 Call now to speak directly with our team of experienced